 The chart shows the distribution of bill lengths.
 The average bill length is `r average_bill_length` millimeters.

-This code should look familiar because it is exactly the same as the R Markdown document we created in Chapter 6 with one line changed in the YAML.
-Instead of output: word_document we now have output: xaringan::moon_reader.
-With this change, we will now get slides rather than a Word document.
-Let’s try hitting the Knit button to see what it looks like.
-When I hit Knit, I get an HTML file with the same name as R Markdown document (in my case, xaringan-example.Rmd and xaringan-example.html).
-This is the first thing to know about xaringan: the slides it produces are HTML files.
-It may seem odd to get slides as HTML files, but it offers several advantages over formats like PowerPoint, as we’ll see below.
-If I open up the HTML document, I see Figure 8-2.
+Using this output format, we’ll now get slides rather than a Word document.
+XXXX Try hitting the Knit button to see what it looks like.
+You should receive an HTML file with the same name as R Markdown document (in my case, xaringan-example.html), shown in Figure 8-2.

 [F08002.png]